You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 A lot of people are unwilling to go the extra mile to buy this stock.
 That’s why they will miss out, while you will be in the perfect position.

 So here are the steps you need to take.

 First, the current stock price can be accessed from your brokerage account or any financial website.
 You will see Foxconn’s price listed in Taiwanese dollars.
-The Taiwan currency is called the New Taiwan dollar (written as NT$).
-As of this writing, US$1 is equal to about NT$28.
-And, as of this writing, the share price of Foxconn is around NT$108.
+Taiwan’s currency is called the New Taiwan dollar (written as NT$).
+As of this writing, US$1 is equal to about NT$32 and the share price of Foxconn is around NT$98.

-When this is converted into U.S. dollars, it is just under $4.
+When this is converted into U.S. dollars, it is just $3.04, well under the $4 it ordinarily trades at.
 You can buy the stock at this price, and there are a few different ways you can do it.